 Come explore the Fort and discover this treasure of Maine and United States History.
 Fort Knox is open May 1 - October 31, from 9:00 - sunset.
 The grounds are open year round for your visiting pleasure.
 The newly constructed Penobscot Narrows Bridge boasts an observation tower, rising 420’ above sea level, which may only be accessed through the Fort.
 The observation tower provides a breathtaking view of the Penobscot River Valley, and is the only observatory like it in the Western Hemisphere!

 Fort Knox and the Penobscot Narrows Observatory are Open May 1st - October 31st

-Fort Knox Historic Site and the Penobscot Narrows Bridge and Observatory are proud recipients of the 2014 tripadvisor.com's Certificate of Excellence
+Fort Knox Historic Site and the Penobscot Narrows Bridge and Observatory are proud recipients of the 2014 and 2015 tripadvisor.com's Certificate of Excellence

 A one minute ride on the fastest elevator in Maine, New Hampshire and Vermont will take you to the top of the tallest public bridge-observatory in the world.
 The others are in China, Slovakia and Thailand.
 Just opened in May 2007, the observatory is already proving to be a popular attraction.
 The beauty of the Penobscot River and surrounding countryside is immediately apparent as the elevator door slides open to a dizzying view from 420 feet up.
 Ascend two more levels up to find 360 degrees views, complete with identification panels showing you how to locate nearby mountains, lakes and towns.